zordone/abortable-promise-chain/README.md

 ## Supported browsers

 The package is transpiled to ES5 with Babel, using the "defaults" browserlist.
-You can run `npx browserslist "defaults` in your terminal to see the list of browsers.
+You can run `npx browserslist "defaults"` in your terminal to see the list of browsers.

 Node.js is also supported.